cwadge/junk-drawer/pipewire_tuning_guide.md

 ## Basic Linux Tuning

-It's really desirable to be running a kernel with RT support, e.g. XanMod, Liquorix, zen, or an 'RT' patched kernel from your distro.
+It's really desirable to be running a kernel with low latency support, e.g. XanMod, Liquorix, zen, or an 'RT' patched kernel from your distro.
 To take full advantage, we're also going to need to give our audio user(s) permissions to run in real-time.

 Create something like `/etc/security/limits.d/90-audio.conf` if it doesn't exist, and add: